 The law states the “freedom and privacy of correspondence of citizens are protected by law,” but authorities often did not respect the privacy of citizens.
-A new civil code entered into force on January 1, introducing articles on the right to privacy and personal information protection.
 Although the law requires warrants before officers can search premises, officials frequently ignored this requirement.
 The Public Security Bureau and prosecutors are authorized to issue search warrants on their own authority without judicial review.
 There continued to be reports of cases of forced entry by police officers.

-Authorities routinely monitored telephone calls, text messages, faxes, email, instant messaging, social media apps, and other digital communications intended to remain private, particularly of political activists.
+Authorities monitored telephone calls, text messages, faxes, email, instant messaging, and other digital communications intended to remain private.
 Authorities also opened and censored domestic and international mail.
 Security services routinely monitored and entered residences and offices to gain access to computers, telephones, and fax machines.
 Foreign journalists leaving the country found some of their personal belongings searched.
-In some cases, when material deemed politically sensitive was uncovered, the journalists had to sign a statement stating they would “voluntarily” leave these documents in the country.
+In some cases, when material deemed politically sensitive was uncovered, the journalists had to sign a statement stating they would “voluntarily” leave these documents behind in China.

 According to media reports, the Ministry of Public Security used tens of millions of surveillance cameras throughout the country to monitor the general public.
-Human rights groups stated authorities increasingly relied on the cameras and other forms of surveillance to monitor and intimidate political dissidents, religious leaders and adherents, Tibetans, and Uyghurs.
+Human rights groups stated authorities increasingly relied on the cameras and other forms of surveillance to monitor and intimidate political dissidents, religious leaders and adherents, Tibetans, and Uighurs.
 These included facial recognition and “gait recognition” video surveillance, allowing police not only to monitor a situation but also to quickly identify individuals in crowds.
-In May the BBC reported Chinese technology companies had developed artificial intelligence, surveillance, and other technological capabilities to help police identify members of ethnic minorities, especially Uyghurs.
-The media sources cited public-facing websites, company documents, and programming language from firms such as Huawei, Megvii, and Hikvision related to their development of a “Uyghur alarm” that could alert police automatically.
-Huawei denied its products were designed to identify ethnic groups.
 The monitoring and disruption of telephone and internet communications were particularly widespread in Xinjiang and Tibetan areas.
-The government installed surveillance cameras in monasteries in the Tibetan Autonomous Region (TAR) and Tibetan areas outside the TAR (see Special Annex, Tibet).
+The government installed surveillance cameras in monasteries in the TAR and Tibetan areas outside the TAR (see Special Annex, Tibet).
 The law allows security agencies to cut communication networks during “major security incidents.”
-Government entities collected genetic data from residents in Xinjiang with unclear protections for sensitive health data.

-According to Human Rights Watch, the Ministry of State Security partnered with information technology firms to operate a “mass automated voice recognition and monitoring system,” similar to ones already in use in Xinjiang and Anhui, to help solve criminal cases.
-According to one company involved, the system monitored Mandarin Chinese and certain minority languages, including Tibetan and Uyghur.
+According to Human Rights Watch, the Ministry of State Security partnered with information technology firms to create a “mass automated voice recognition and monitoring system,” similar to ones already in use in Xinjiang and Anhui Province, to help with solving criminal cases.
+According to one company involved, the system was programmed to understand Mandarin Chinese and certain minority languages, including Tibetan and Uighur.
 In many cases other biometric data such as fingerprints and DNA profiles were being stored as well.
-This database included information obtained not just from criminals and criminal suspects but also from entire populations of migrant workers and all Uyghurs applying for passports.
-Some Xinjiang internment camp survivors reported that they were subjected to coerced comprehensive health screenings including blood and DNA testing upon entering the internment camps.
-There were also reports from former detainees that authorities forced Uyghur detainees to undergo medical examinations of thoracic and abdominal organs.
+This database included information obtained not just from criminals and criminal suspects but also from entire populations of migrant workers and all Uighurs applying for passports.

-In a separate use of social media for censorship, human rights activists reported authorities questioned them regarding their participation in human rights-related chat groups, including on WeChat and WhatsApp.
-Authorities monitored the groups to identify activists, which led to users’ increased self-censorship on WeChat as well as several separate arrests of chat group administrators.
+In a separate use of social media for censorship, human rights activists reported authorities questioned them about their participation in human rights-related chat groups, including WeChat and WhatsApp.
+Authorities monitored the groups to identify activists, which led to users’ increased self-censorship on WeChat, as well as several separate arrests of chat group administrators.